yannickloth/jreqs/README.md

 The class `biz.littlej.jreqs.Reqs` provides the requirements static methods.

-Static import these classes' methods to avoid prepending of `Reqs\.` or `Predicates\.` everywhere in your code.
+Static import these classes' methods to avoid prepending of `Reqs.` or `Predicates.` everywhere in your code.
 That will make the code cleaner and easier to read.

 ```java
 ...